Online learning in the new lockdown environment: How safe is children's personal data?

 Parents and teenagers are very familiar with online risks such as identity theft, fraud, cyber bullying and unwanted public exposure, as well as the risks of children being groomed and sexual exploited.
 Many parents take measures to guard against these risks, by having rules about what they do and don’t share online, and teenagers themselves are adept users of privacy settings to prevent their personal uploads from falling into the wrong hands.
 This is not surprising since parents and teens think about privacy in terms of relationships, and seek to control others' access to personal information about them that could impact their public identities and social standing in relation to others.
 Public policy and education programs have to date focused heavily on encouraging parents and children to manage their online safety and conduct through raising awareness of online communication and conduct risks.

-However, parents and teenagers are less familiar with these online commercial models that profit from collecting personal data (through manipulative marketing, and selling data to third parties) and, further, have little motivation to assess commercial privacy policies and limit commercial collection of personal information says Dr Keen.
+However, parents and teenagers are less familiar with online commercial models that profit from collecting personal data (through manipulative marketing, and selling data to third parties).
+More concerning, is that there is little motivation to assess commercial privacy policies and limit commercial collection of children's personal information says Dr Keen.

 Unlike their parents, today’s children and young people are subject to intensive corporate surveillance since picking up their first internet-enabled device.
 Research tells us that vast amounts of data are collected from children using online services and smart tech without the users’ knowledge.
 At aged thirteen a child can have as many as 72 million data points captured by online tracking technologies.
 For teenagers, around 12 million data points are given away to commercial interests every year.